 - Description: Given the huge amount of features and customizability of Rocket.Chat we currently lack documentation for a great part of our admin section.
-This project aims on the completion of the administration documentation, and it can be broken down in two parts, the configuration and the admin tools part:
+This project aims at the completion of the administration documentation, and it can be broken down in two parts, the configuration, and the admin tools part:

 - Related Material: Our existing Admin documentation

 - Description: We at Rocket.Chat take pride in taking extra efforts in providing a truly open source and secure messaging solution.
 Transparency and trust are key features of our products.
 This is an exciting opportunity to work with our team of experts to create a comprehensive documentation of the security features of Rocket.chat and create implementation guides for configuring Rocket.Chat to follow compliance regimes such as GDPR, HIPAA, and NIST.
 The focus is on creating a new set of documentation based on the existing material and new features that since have been deployed.

 - Related Material: Rocket.Chat Security Overview, Rocket.Chat GDPR features